LakshmiSowmya04/Task-Manager/README.md

 # Task Management App

 A simple task management application built using the MERN stack (MongoDB, Express, React, Node.js).
 This app allows users to create projects and tasks, set deadlines, prioritize tasks, and manage their status.
+Under each project, we can have small sub-tasks and based on priority we can complete the tasks

 ## Features